Democratic Republic of the Congo: Government and politics

-The Democratic Republic of the Congo is, constitutionally, a semi-presidential republic in which the president is the head of state, elected by universal suffrage to a term of five years, while the prime minister is the head of government appointed by the president with the support of the majority party or coalition of parties in the parliament.
+The Democratic Republic of the Congo is, constitutionally, a unitary and semi-presidential republic in which the president is the head of state, elected by universal suffrage to a term of five years.
+The prime minister is the head of government appointed by the president with the support of the parliament.
 The prime minister and the cabinet, known as the government, are responsible to the legislature rather than to the president.
 The parliament is a bicameral legislature consisting of the Senate and the National Assembly.

-Deputies of the National Assembly are directly elected for a term of five years, while senators are elected indirectly by provincial legislatures, also for a term of five years.
+Deputies of the National Assembly are directly elected for a term of five years.
+Senators are elected indirectly by provincial legislatures, also for a term of five years.
 The president is the commander-in-chief of the armed forces and appoints government and military officials.
 The constitution is the basis for an independent judiciary, consisting of the Constitutional Court to evaluate the constitutionality of laws and to settle disputes regarding elections or the separation of powers; the Court of Cassation as the court of last resort in the civil and military judicial system; and the Council of State as the highest administrative court.

 The DRC's political system is considered to be authoritarian and scores low on rankings of democracy, political rights, and civil liberties.
 Despite the constitution providing for the separation of executive, legislative, and judicial powers, in practice the president and his associates have dominated the political system.
 Freedom House rates the country as "not free" in 2025, citing endemic corruption, the manipulation of the political system, and human rights abuses, including by security forces.
 The Economist Democracy Index described the DRC as an "authoritarian regime" in 2024, ranking it 156 out of the 167 countries that it evaluated.

-The DRC was also ranked 163 out of 180 countries in the Corruption Perceptions Index for 2024.
+The DRC was ranked 163 out of 180 countries in the Corruption Perceptions Index for 2024.
 Administrative institutions remain weak, especially in rural areas, undermining the ability of government to provide basic services to the population.
 The state has also struggled to extend its administration over the country's entire territory.
 The Fragile States Index ranked the DRC the 5th most fragile country in the world, out of 179 countries, as of 2024.